MarshMello0/VTOLVR-ModLoader/README.md

 ## How to install VTOL VR Mod Loader

  1. Download the zip from the [releases tab](https://github.com/MarshMello0/VTOLVR-ModLoader/releases)
- 2. Extract the folder to the root of your game folder
+ 2. Extract the folders to the root of your game folder
- 3. Open the folder and run VTOLVR-ModLoader.exe to launch the mod loader
+ 3. Open the folder called "VTOLVR_ModLoader" and run VTOLVR-ModLoader.exe to launch the mod loader

 ## How to use the mod loader
 ![The Mod Loader 2.0](https://giant.gfycat.com/AdoredInferiorIrishwolfhound.gif)